Monitor CCTV Equipment with PRTG: Complete Video Surveillance Guide

 If you want to learn more about CCTV, I recommend Patrick's article 4 Thoughts on CCTV (and the Future of Urban Life) to you.

-There are plenty of possible value-added use cases of a CCTV solution:
+There are plenty of possible value-added use cases of a CCTV systems:

 • Area surveillance